 By time, they are growing in number, thus forming Indonesian Reformed Evangelical Church in Tokyo (東京リフォームド福音教会), also known as “PRII Tokyo”.
 God has given His grace for them, that Indonesian Reformed Evangelical Church in Tokyo may conduct services and Sunday School every Sunday, also more communions.

-Indonesian Reformed Evangelical Church in Tokyo is served by Vicar Erianto Chai, M. Th., M. Eng with his family.
-Before his calling, Vicar Erianto Chai had lived in Japan for 11 years, while his wife, Vicar Verawati Halim, had stayed for 9 years.
+Indonesian Reformed Evangelical Church in Tokyo is served by Rev. Erianto Chai, M. Th., M. Eng with his family.
+Before his calling, REv. Erianto Chai had lived in Japan for 11 years, while his wife, Vicar Verawati Halim, had stayed for 9 years.
 After their marriage, they moved to Indonesia and underwent Theological Study in Sekolah Tinggi Teologi Reformed Injili Indonesia (STT-RII).
 In addition to acquiring Bible’s knowledge during their study, they served in ministry.
 After the study, they were sent by Indonesian Reformed Evangelical Church to Japan as missionaries.